kayhadrin/base64-file-converter/README.md

 # base64 File Converter

-Encode a file to base64, or decode it.
+Encode a file to base64, or decode it back to the original.

 Usage: